heilandd/EpiGUIDE/README.md

 (`prob_neural_high = 0.7973510`).

 ## Citation
 [Author list].
-Intraoperative detection of a methylation-derived NeuroScore from nanopore sequencing in glioma: the EpiGuide study. *The Lancet* (2026).
+Intraoperative detection of a methylation-derived NeuralScore from nanopore sequencing in glioma: the EpiGuide study. *The Lancet* (2026).
 [DOI].

 ## License